 Have you noticed that raisins seem to be everywhere in your grocery store?
 They are!
-In a typical supermarket, well over 100 processed food items contain raisins from granola bars to yogart, marinades and barbeque sauces.
+In a typical supermarket, well over 100 processed food items contain raisins from granola bars to yogurt, marinades and barbeque sauces.
 Even tortillas are made with raisins.
 Manufacturers like raisins because they can utilize them in many products naturally without the use of preservatives due to the low moisture levels and phyto-nutrients found naturally in raisins.
-Manufacturers also use raisins in place of sugar since they contain their own natural sugar.
+Manufacturers also use raisins as a substitute for sugar since they contain their own natural sugar.